jan-van-bergen/FluidSim/readme.md

 2D semi-lagrangian fluid solver based on "Stable Fluids" solver by Jos Stam.

+Users can interact in real-time with the fluid, using various controls.
+We also provide various render modes to provide users a better understanding of what is going on within the simulation.

 ## Features
 - Real time fluid interaction.
 - External forces such as gravity and buoyancy.